-Perform Action Years 1-3 Years 4 - 6 Years 7 - 9 Years 10 - 12 Completion Criteria a Inspection of VCA for signs of erosion and changes to areas of existing erosion. nd ensure pections are ed into annual All identified rill or sheet erosion areas identified and included in a management program.
-Erosion management where recommended by annual inspection. and where the VCA to within 6 m of works to period.
-Repair of e conservation ent actions imple All identified erosion management requirements are included within a current management schedule.
-S ubsidence R elated Impact an d Surface Infrast ructure Decomm issioning Survey of landform following subsidence required as undertaken fol The landform is consistent with surrounding landform, where practical.
-Rill / sheet erosion inspections required as d works comple s prescribed with undertaken fol ure.
-No identifiable rill or sheet erosion within areas of subsidence rehabilitation and infrastructure decommissioning.
+Perform Action Years 1 - 3 Years 4 - 6 Years 7 - 9 Years 10 - 12 Completion Criteria • All of Conservation Are a Inspection of VCA for signs of erosion and changes to areas of existing erosion.
+Review monitoringErosion Inspections completedprogram and ensureannually.erosion inspections areAreas of erosion whereincorporated into annualpresent recorded andmonitoring program.management proposed.
+All identified rill or sheet erosion areas identified and included in a management program.
+Erosion management where recommended by annual inspection.
+Recommen and where the VCA to within 6 m of works to period.
+Repair of e conservation Management inspection. ndations for erosi they do not imp be included with onths of the insp o be scheduled to rosion within the on values. ent actions imple All identified erosion management requirements are included within a current management schedule.
+S ubsidence R elated Impact an d Surface Infrasti ructure Decomm issioning Survey of landform following subsidence Survey and works completed following subsidence where required as prescribed within the Subsidence Environmental Management Plan.
+Survey undertaken following decommissioning of infrastructure.
+The landform is consistent with surrounding landform, where practical.
+Rill / sheet erosion inspections Review an required a Survey u infrastruct d works comple s prescribed with undertaken fol ure. ted following sub in the Extraction I llowing decom osidence where Plan. missioning of No identifiable rill or sheet erosion within areas of subsidence rehabilitation and infrastructure decommissioning.